Mudjekeewis D. Santos: Other major contribution to science

+He also revived and transformed The Philippine Journal of Fisheries into a leading, SCOPUS- and internationally indexed journal, serving as editor-in-chief and steering its relaunch and global recognition.
+The Fisheries Scientific Conference (Fish SciCon), conceptualized and established by Dr. Santos in October 2009, was now a leading platform for transforming fisheries science and technology to policy and adoption used to bridging scientists and researchers to policymakers and stakeholders.

+Santos led climate change adaptation for Philippine fisheries by serving as focal person and co-developing the FishVool (fisheries vulnerability tool) and Climate Risk Vulnerability Assessment (CRVA) for Fisheries tool.
+These tools are now the DA’s primary vulnerability assessment frameworks guiding national policy and investments.

 Awards and accomplishments

+Santos at the awarding ceremony for the 2025 Filipino Faces of Biotechnology Award on December 18, 2025.

 Santos was conferred as Career Scientist V by the Scientific Career System in November 2023.
 He is the first-ever Career Scientist in the Philippines to have accomplished this rank.

 In 2019, Santos received the University of the Philippines Alumni Association (UPAA) Achievement Award for Marine Science last August 24, 2019 in the University of the Philippines, Diliman, Quezon City awarded by the University of the Philippines Alumni Association.

 A Presidential Lingkod Bayan Award was awarded to Santos during the 2014 Search for Outstanding Public Officials and Employees awarded by the Civil Service Commission and the Office of the President of the Philippines December 15, 2014 in Heroes Hall, Malacañang Palace, Manila.

 In 2012, he received the "Parangal ng Pangulo bilang Natatanging Syentista sa Larangan ng Agrikultura" (Presidential Award, Outstanding Agricultural Scientist) from the Office of the President of the Philippines and the Gawad Saka Outstanding Agricultural Scientist from the Department of Agriculture-Bureau of Agricultural Research on November 13, 2012, in Philippine Rice Research Institute, Science City of Munoz, Nueva Ecija.

 Santos was given the Outstanding Young Scientist Award for Applied Marine Biosciences by the National Academy of Science and Technology (NAST) on July 14, 2011, in Manila Hotel, Manila.